yangyan22/STREAM/README.md

 # Training the CXR region detector

 Train the CXR region detector to detect anotomical regions with the [Chest ImaGenome dataset](https://physionet.org/content/chest-imagenome/1.0.0/).
 Related codes can be found at [RGRG](https://github.com/ttanida/rgrg).
+The trained detector checkpoint is available at https://pan.baidu.com/s/1yrLCugDE8kitzSUZ2B5fEQ with the extraction code "exig".

 # Usage
 1. Construct the JSON file incorporating temporal and multi-view information.
 The temporal and multi-view information is generated from the "mimic-cxr-2.0.0-metadata.csv" file included in the official dataset.